Auraelius/playful-clock/readme.md

 Of course, I'll be scripting this so the raspberry pi will start everything up when it boots.
 ## queue library

-I'm using `BullMq` because it seems to be the successor to `Bull`, but the docs aren't as good so I'm using the Bull docs.
+I'm using `Bull` because it seems to be better documented compared to its successor `BullMQ`.

-More info on the bull/bullmq queue library: https://github.com/taskforcesh/bullmq
+More info on the `bull` queue library: https://optimalbits.github.io/bull/

 This uses `bull-board`.
 In chrome, you can see the queues at http://localhost/admin/queues.
-Bull-board apparently doesn't work on safari, but chrome is ok
+Bull-board apparently doesn't work on safari.

 More info: https://github.com/vcapretz/bull-board